BEAM robotics

 BEAM robotics (from biology, electronics, aesthetics and mechanics) is a style of robotics that primarily uses simple analogue circuits, such as comparators, instead of a microprocessor in order to produce an unusually simple design.
 While not as flexible as microprocessor based robotics, BEAM robotics can be robust and efficient in performing the task for which it was designed.

-BEAM robots may use a set of the analog circuits, mimicking biological neurons, to facilitate the robot's response to its working environment.
+BEAM robots may use a set of analog circuits, mimicking biological neurons, to facilitate the robot's response to its working environment.

 Mechanisms and principles

 The basic BEAM principles focus on a stimulus-response based ability within a machine.
 The underlying mechanism was invented by Mark W. Tilden where the circuit (or a Nv net of Nv neurons) is used to simulate biological neuron behaviours.
 Some similar research was previously done by Ed Rietman in 'Experiments In Artificial Neural Networks'.
 Tilden's circuit is often compared to a shift register, but with several important features making it a useful circuit in a mobile robot.

 Other rules that are included (and to varying degrees applied):